-When a valid code is entered and the batteries are weak, the red LED will light when the keys are pressed and the sounder will sound steady for the duration of the Pass Time.
-For models with a replacable battery pack, use four (4) C-size 1.5 volt alkaline batteries.
+When a key is pressed and the batteries are weak, the red LED will light and a steady tone will sound for the duration of the Pass Time ("Pass Time" is the duration the lock remains unlocked after access is granted).

+For models with a replaceable battery pack, use four (4) C-size 1.5 volt alkaline batteries.
 For models with a sealed battery pack, contact your Alarm Lock dealer for a replacement battery pack.
 Always replace weak batteries as soon as possible.